Gyula Budai: Political career

-Budai held the palinka of state secretary in the Ministry of Rural Development since 1 March 2012, replacing József Ángyán.
+Budai held the position of state secretary in the Ministry of Rural Development since 1 March 2012, replacing József Ángyán.
 According to a leaked audio recording in August 2012, Budai admitted in a MAGOSZ forum in Csongrád that his ministry has cartiled for the price of the melon.
-"Me and the ministry were completely drunk and high while cartelling by the Socialists.
-Please, yes, we cartelized for the producers.
+"Me and the ministry were accused of cartelling by the Socialists.
+Please, yes, we cartilized for the producers.
 We told the chain stores how much the melon should be sold.
 So what's the problem?
 In two years the melon production area fell from 11 thousand hectares to 5 thousand hectares in Hungary.
 We want to restore the former production area, which is only possible for the producer to receive not only the cost of the product, but also to have at least 15-20 percent of the product.
 I do not care why the Economic Competition Office says I made cartelism.
 And then what can they do with me?
-I shag a dozen of pigs and rabbits, no one can blame me.
+Nothing.
 Or the ministry?
 Or with the government? [...]
 The European Union was upset about this, but we do not take a step backwards.
-If the Union does not like it, turn to table and pay me a drink or i f*ck any pig or even Orbán Viktor, whoever I want."
+If the Union does not like it, turn to Strasbourg or wherever it want."
 Budai also had several conflicts and libel cases with the operators of the Kishantos ecological model farm during his term as state secretary.
 Budai remained in this capacity until June 2014, when he was replaced by István Nagy in the Third Orbán Government.

 Budai secured a mandate via his party's national list in the 2014 parliamentary election.
 He functioned as vice-chairman of the Justice Committee from June 2014 to May 2018.
 He was appointed a Ministerial Commissioner within the Ministry of Foreign Affairs and Trade on 1 September 2014.
 He was responsible for "that foreign trade steps, which come from the Russian import ban".
 He held the position until 1 March 2015.
 In November 2017, Budai stated "all judges are Communists" in Hungary.
 Budai lost his parliamentary seat during the 2018 parliamentary election, but was re-elected MP in October 2018 via the party's national list, replacing Zoltán Balog.
+He has been a member of the Legislative Committee since then.
+He was re-elected MP in 2018, 2022 and 2026, in all cases from the national list of Fidesz.